ECTO-1A/AppleJuice/README.md

 # Hardware Requirements

-To run these scripts you need a Linux machine with a Bluetooth adapter.
+To run these scripts you need a Linux machine with an internal Bluetooth card or a USB Bluetooth adapter.

 All original testing was done on a Lenovo T480 with a built-in Bluetooth adapter.\
 Later tested on Raspberry Pi 3B+ running Kali Linux with a Zexmte Long Range USB Bluetooth 5.1 Adapter with Dual Antenna.